Cosmological perturbation theory for large scale structure in phase space: Conclusion

-Effective field theory methods for large scale structure significantly improve on Standard Perturbation Theory (SPT) techniques by modeling deviations from an ideal fluid \cite{Baumann:2010tm, Carrasco:2012cv, Carroll:2013oxa, Pietroni:2011iz, Carrasco:2013mua, Porto:2013qua, Baldauf:2016sjb, Braganca:2023pcp, Nishimichi:2020tvu}, and are now ubiquitous in analysis pipelines of large scale structure surveys \cite{Euclid:2023tog,Chudaykin:2020aoj, Ivanov:2019pdj,Philcox:2022frc, Taule:2023izt, Beutler:2011hx, Blake:2011rj, Chudaykin:2022nru,Taule:2024bot, Aviles:2024zlw}.
 In its simplest form \footnote{Modeling the power spectrum of the matter field, in real space (as opposed to redshift space), at one-loop in perturbation theory.
 This is assumed in the discussion that follows.}, the EFTofLSS comes at the cost of adding one free nuisance parameter, the effective sound speed.
 This is arguably not a desirable feature, after all N-body simulations have no free parameters, and we are entering a new era where efficient emulators are available to interpolate the predictions from simulations in broad regions of parameter (and even theory) space \cite{Euclid:2020rfv, Angulo:2020vky, Heitmann:2013bra, Nishimichi:2018etk, DeRose:2018xdj, Wibking:2017slg, Winther:2019mus, Brando:2022gvg, Mauland:2023pjt, Jamieson:2024fsp, Jamieson:2022lqc}.
 This naturally raises the question of whether or not the additional free parameter is really necessary (and this becomes even more relevant in light of recent studies on prior volume effects in the EFTofLSS \cite{Ivanov:2019pdj, Philcox:2021kcw, Ivanov:2023qzb, Holm:2023laa, Simon:2022lde, Maus:2024sbb, Carrilho:2022mon, Donald-McCann:2023kpx}).